zwenza/react-components/README.md

 The framework builds on top of react-bootstrap and provides many components you then won't need to implement on your own to getting started faster and build great applications.

-## build-set
-To build this project you need yarn installed globally.
-`npm install -g yarn`

 ## usage
 see the wiki on which components are available and how to use them!

 ## development
+`react-components` isn't available on npm because it's still in a very early development phase.

+### yarn
+To build this project you need yarn installed globally.
+`npm install -g yarn`

-`react-components` isn't available on npm because it's still in a very early development phase. if you still want to test the framework or contribute to it you can checkout the project and run `yarn install` first.
+if you still want to test the framework or contribute to it you can checkout the project and run `yarn install` first.